ibm-cloud-docs/vpc/file_storage_vpc_manage.md

 ## Add user tags to a file share
 {: #fs-add-user-tags}

-You can add user tags when to new or existing file shares, and modify and delete tags for a file share.
+You can add user tags when to new or existing file shares, modify, and delete tags for a file share with the UI, CLI, and API.
 You can view tags throughout your account by filtering by tags from your resource list.
+You can also add user tags to replica file shares.

-You can create as many tags as you like for a file share.
+You can create as many user tags as you like for a file share.
 However, to keep tags managable, create only as many user tags as you require to effectively manage the resource.
 {: note}

 Add tags to a file shares in any of these ways: